ItsSpirax/HackRx-6.0/README.md

 ## Project Overview

 Team Longg Shott's Solution processes documents and provides answers to user questions.
 It builds a knowledge base from various document types (PDFs, DOCX, Emails).
-The system uses **Google's `gemini-embedding-001`** for searching and **Google Gemini** to create answers.
+The system uses **Nvidia's `llama-3.2-nemoretriever-300m-embed-v1`** for searching and **Llama3 Chat QA** to create answers.

 ### Key Features:
 * **Multi-Document Support:** Processes text from PDFs, DOCX files, and email formats.